UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/readme/2_finetuning_absa_models.md

 ## Fine-tuning XLM-RoBERTa Models of Different Sizes on One or Multiple GPUs for Aspect-based Sentiment Analysis (ABSA)

 This article provides a detailed tutorial on how to fine-tune differently sized BERT-based language models, such as [XLM-RoBERTa](https://arxiv.org/abs/1911.02116v2) or [(m)DebertaV3](https://arxiv.org/pdf/2111.09543v4), for the specific task of aspect-based sentiment analysis (ABSA) using the approach proposed by [Gao et al. (2019)](https://ieeexplore.ieee.org/abstract/document/8864964) originally for the [BERT](https://arxiv.org/abs/1810.04805?amp=1) model.
-The implementation uses the HuggingFace libraries [transformers](https://huggingface.co/docs/transformers) and [accelerate](https://huggingface.co/docs/accelerate/index).
+The implementation uses the HuggingFace frameworks [transformers](https://huggingface.co/docs/transformers) and [accelerate](https://huggingface.co/docs/accelerate/index).
 We provide a full executable code example for [fine-tuning an ABSA model](https://github.com/UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/blob/main/finetune_absa.py) and subsequent [evaluation](https://github.com/UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/blob/main/use_absa.py) of the trained model.
 Please install necesary [requirements](https://github.com/UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/blob/main/requirements.txt) for this tutorial first.

 ```
 transformers